mkallgren08/simple_blog_test/README.md

     - Overall imporvements for the site.
 There are certainly rough edges but I am excited for being guided through improvements!

 # Important Note: #
  I stopped coding at 20:02 EST on 5/20/22, the time afterwards was spent updating the README and zipping the files.
-Thank you for your understanding!
+Thank you for your understanding!+